arnold8968/va_llm/README.md

 - https://www.va.gov/claim-or-appeal-status/

-The goal is to demonstrate proficiency in using LLMs, LangChain, prompt engineering, and related technologies to build a successful LLM application.

 ## Folder Structure

 ### 1. `prepare_data.ipynb`
+ - Analyzes the VA website and saves the content in HTML format.
+ - Structures the data in a dataframe for vector database preparation.
+ - Generates questions for retrieval evaluation using the ChatGPT.

 The project started with scraping the content from 21 selected VA articles.
 The content was saved in HTML format, focusing on the paragraphs/q_a_section structure, and stored in a dataframe to prepare for vector database creation.

-- Analyzes the VA website and saves the content in HTML format.
-- The web structure follows `paragraphs/q_a_section`.
-- Data is saved in a dataframe with layout structure, preparing for vector database.
-- Includes question generation for retrieval evaluation using the OpenAI API.

 ### 2. `vector_db.ipynb`
+- Embedding model: `all-MiniLM-L6-v2`
+- Uses Chroma vector database.

 Using the all-MiniLM-L6-v2 embedding model, the scraped data was converted into embeddings and stored in a Chroma vector database.
 This setup allows efficient similarity searches.

-- Embedding model: `all-MiniLM-L6-v2`
-- Uses Chroma vector database.

 ### 3. `RAG_LLM.ipynb`
 #### Prompt Engineering
 Effective prompt engineering was applied to ensure the model receives clear instructions, allowing it to think through the problem and break down complex tasks.
 This approach improves the quality of the generated responses.

 - The prompt structure is tested in the playground and follows clear instructions:
   - Give the model time to think.
   - Break down complex tasks.